locka99/opcua/samples/demo-server/README.md

 * Be used for testing / verification purposes
 * Http access to diagnostics and other info
 * More sophisticated logging and data capture

+There is an http server showing metrics running on localhost:8585, however `cargo run` must be issued from `opcua/samples/demo-server` because it is serving content from a relative path `../../server/html`.